-- Identifying people at higher risk: AI, after studying the vital parameters of patients, can generate alerts for the staff to intervene or create custom treatment plans.
+- After studying the vital parameters of patients, identifying people at higher risk can generate alerts for the staff to intervene or create custom treatment plans.
 For example, Watson, the AI engine built by IBM, is testing the same with patients addicted to opioids.

 - Recommending personalized medicine dosage: AI is capable of recommending the correct medicine dosage for patients based on their body chemistry, history of drug sensitivity or allergies, and environmental factors.

 - Data analysis: The healthcare management system receives a huge quantum of patient-related data from various sources.
 These can be used for computational analysis.